Node-JF/tag-dynalite/README.md

 > Area information is configured in the *Dynalite System Builder* software.

+##### Join

+Set bits for the `join` byte.

+8 seperate bit controls fron *0-1*, and a text display that shows the compiled `join` byte.

+> :warning: The `join` byte does not target a single matching hex value, but rather acts as a bitwise AND mask.
+It is important to understand how the `join` byte works before modifying it.
+This plugin provides a similar interface to *Dynalite System Builder* when setting the `join` byte.

+> :warning: Feedback may break when joining areas.
+If you are having too many issues, consider using a more modern approach to area joining such as base areas.

+> DyNet 1 only supports areas up to 255.
+If you are working with DyNet 2 areas greater than 255, you can perform address translations on the DyNet 2 gateway.

+> Area information is configured in the *Dynalite System Builder* software.

 ##### Area Status

 The plugin-determined status of the area.